abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/foreword.md

 put these teachings into a book resurfaced but this time with a deeper intention.
-It felt like a wonderful tribute to my mother, to all mothers—whether from a biological mother or someone who has fit the ideal, perhaps a father, aunt, uncle, older sibling, friend, teacher ...
-An expression of the gratitude for the example and the love.
+It felt like a wonderful tribute to my mother, to all mothers—whether from a biological mother or someone who has fit the ideal, perhaps a father, aunt, uncle, older sibling, friend, teacher—and as an expression of the gratitude for the example and the love.

-Many have contributed generously to the development of the book—the transcribers, the various editors, layout team and proofreaders.
-Tom Lane for his monumental effort in editing, Hisayo Suzuki for her sharp eye and mind with the line editing and Sumi Shin with the creative and expressive cover design.
-I am grateful to all who paricipated and contributed in this wonderful community effort.
+Many have contributed generously to the development of the book—the transcribers, the various editors, layout team and proof readers.
+In particular, Tom Lane for his monumental effort in editing, Hisayo Suzuki for her sharp eye and mind with the line editing and Sumi Shin with the creative and expressive cover design.
+I am grateful to all who participated and contributed in this wonderful community effort.
 This offering is in honor of mothers, past, present and to come.
 It represents a beautiful transference of the energy of love and gratitude into something produced for the benefit of others, seen and unseen.

 We are all very grateful for the limitless generosity that Luang Por exemplifies when teaching the Dhamma.